krizz1/TechTest_Sysdoc/README.md

 EXIT
 ```

-Finally, you will need to install the EF Core CLI on your local machine if you do not already have them installed
+Finally, you will need to install the EF Core CLI on your local machine if you do not already have it installed

 ```sql
 dotnet tool install --global dotnet-ef